Zudoku

 <!doctype html> <html lang="en"> <head> <meta charset="UTF-8"> <meta name="viewport" content="width=device-width, user-scalable=no, initial-scale=1.0, maximum-scale=1.0, minimum-scale=1.0"> <meta http-equiv="X-UA-Compatible" content="ie=edge"> <title>Service not found</title> </head> <body> There is no service on this URL. </body> </html>

-This typically happens when you connect to your app with an HTTPS client (on port 443) and the application doesn't expose that port externally.
-This is the case with database services such as MongoDB or MariaDB that use a different protocol/port (e.g., 27017, 3306).
+This happens when you connect with an HTTPS client (port 443) and the app doesn't expose that port.
+Database services such as MongoDB or MariaDB use different ports (for example, 27017, 3306).

 Unikraft Cloud uses TLS to expose services to the outside world.
-However, certain applications (such as MongoDB or MariaDB) do not use TLS.
-In these cases, you can create a TLS tunnel via the kraft cloud tunnel, which will open a local end point (on localhost / 127.0.0.1) that will tunnel the client traffic via the TLS tunnel.
-For an example of this please refer to the MariaDB guide.
+Some apps (such as MongoDB or MariaDB) don't use TLS.
+Create a TLS tunnel via kraft cloud tunnel, which opens a local endpoint (localhost / 127.0.0.1) and forwards traffic over TLS.
+See the MariaDB guide for an example.

-I'm getting a "no such file or directory" when building/deploying an image
+"No such file or directory" when building or deploying an image

 When building / deploying an image, you may get the error below: